proophsoftware/event-machine-skeleton/README.md

 to check if a connection to the websocket endpoint under `wss://localhost:15691/ws` can be established.
 If you see the stomp client pinging the websocket endpoint everything is fine and you can send some messages from event machine to the client.

 A use case is prepared.
-Send the `Àpp.ChangeUsername` request again.
-If you get a 202 response in postman check the browser console and you should find a `UsernameWasChanged` event.
+Send the `ChangeUsername` request again.
+If you get a 202 response in postman or a success response in GraphQL check the browser console and you should find a `UsernameWasChanged` event.
 How cool is that?

 You could now combine that with your favorite JavaScript framework and directly react on event machine events in the client.